 Derivative financial instruments are recognized initially at fair value and subsequent to initial recognition, they are re-measured to their fair value.
-The gain or loss on re-measurement to fair value is recognized immediately in profit or loss as part of net finance costs.
+The gain or loss on re-measurement to fair value is recognized immediately in profit or loss as part of finance cost or finance income.
 Any attributable transaction costs are recognized in profit or loss when incurred.